marcusoftnet/marcusoftnet.github.io/_posts/2017-02-27-comments-on-board-practices-5.md

 ---
 layout: post
-title: "Comments on common board practices Part IV - It’s not a kanban board if you don’t have a WIP limit"
+title: "Comments on common board practices - It’s not a kanban board if you don’t have a WIP limit"
 author: "Marcus Hammarberg"
-date: 2017-02-24 15:13:13
+date: 2017-02-27 15:13:13
 tags:
  - Agile
  - Kanban